Skip to content

 The BFSG and Whom It Affects

 Since 28 June 2025, the German Accessibility Strengthening Act obliges numerous companies to make their digital offerings accessible.
 Affected are, among others, online shops, booking and ordering systems and many service websites in business dealings with consumers.
 Micro-enterprises are partly exempt, but the exact classification depends on the specific offering.
 In the initial talk we clarify with you to what extent the requirements apply to your project and align the implementation accordingly.
 Regardless of the legal obligation: an accessible website reaches more people and appears more professional — so the effort pays off twice over.
+Who is affected and which deadlines apply is set out in our article on the BFSG and accessible websites.

 Plan Accessibility from the Start